-HDMI represents the High Definition Multimedia Interface and is the widely commonly used HD signal for high-definition audio and video transmission over a single cable.
+HDMI stands for High Definition Multimedia Interface, the most commonly used HD signal for transmitting high-definition audio and video over a single cable.

 More and more home audiovisual devices are connected with this efficient, straightforward cable.

-Still, HDMI is now appearing on laptops and PCs and, therefore, becoming the standard for the business and commerce market – for education, presentation, digital label, and retail display for high-quality transmission, video, and audio signals from one gadget to another.
+Still, HDMI is now appearing on laptops and PCs and, therefore, becoming the standard for the business and commerce market—for education, presentation, digital label, and retail display—for high-quality transmission of video and audio signals from one gadget to another.

 Install the HDMI Cable on the AV System

-DMI is a digital interface, a single cable solution for combining HD video and audio, replacing analog solutions that require separate audio/video cables (such as VGA and audio ports).
+DMI is a digital interface, a single cable solution for combining HD video and audio.
+It replaces analog solutions that require separate audio/video cables (such as VGA and audio ports).

-Use an HDMI cable to connect the output of your HD source (Blu-ray player or Skybox, for instance) to the input of our HD screens, whether a TV, commercial screen or projector, to a multi-video wall – screens!
+Use an HDMI cable to connect the output of your HD source (Blu-ray player or Skybox, for instance) to the input of our HD screens, whether a TV, commercial screen, or projector, to a multi-video wall – -screen!

-HDMI cables will also be applicable in an AV/home entertainment system if the system includes signal control and distribution devices, such as a signal splitter, HDMI switch, or AV network.
+HDMI cables will also be applicable in an AV/home entertainment system that includes signal control and distribution devices, such as a signal splitter, HDMI switch, or AV network.

 What Are the Differences Between an HDMI Cable and a Connector?

-The standard 14mm version of the HDMI connector is known as “Type A” and is available as a “male” or “male” connector on the cable.
+The standard 14mm version of the HDMI connector is known as “Type A” and is available on the cable as a “male” or “male” connector.

 A standard HDMI cable usually has a connector at both ends, with HDMI type A jacks on AV devices (source, display, screen, TVG, etc.).